Pre-Columbian Ecuador: Period of Regional Development

 The period of Regional Development is when regional differences developed in the territorial or political and social organization of the peoples.
 Among the main towns of this period were the cultures: Jambelí, Guangala, Bahía, Tejar-Daule, La Tolita, Jama Coaque in the coast of Ecuador, in the Sierras the Cerro Narrío Alausí; and in the Ecuadorian Amazon jungle the Tayos.

 La Bahía

-The figurine of the Bahía culture (300 BCE– CE 500), La Chimba is the site of the earliest ceramic northern Andes, north of Quito, and is representative of the Formative Period in its final stage.
-Its inhabitants contacted several villages on the coast and the mountains, keeping close proximity to the Cotocollao culture, located on the plateau of Quito and its surrounding valleys.
+The figurine of the Bahía culture (300 BC– AD 500), La Chimba is the site of the earliest ceramic northern Andes, north of Quito, and is representative of the Formative Period in its final stage.
+Its inhabitants contacted several villages on the coast and the mountains, keeping close proximity to the Cotocollao, located on the plateau of Quito and its surrounding valleys.
 The Bahia culture occupied the area that stretches from the foothills of the Andes to the Pacific Ocean, and from Bahía de Caráquez, to the south of Manabi.
 The Jama-Coaque culture inhabited areas between Cabo San Francisco in Esmeraldas, to Bahía de Caráquez, in Manabi, in an area of wooded hills and vast beaches of their immigrant who facilitated the gathering of resources of both the jungle and the ocean.

+Tuncahuán

+The Tuncahuán phase culture flourished in the central highlands of Ecuador and is believed to be traced back to 500 BCE to 500 CE.
+There has been very little archaeological research in this region of Ecuador and we still have much to learn from its prehistory.
+The first to describe Tuncahuán phase was the Ecuadorian archaeologist Jacinto Caamano Jijón and early twentieth century, based on its investigation five graves in a cemetery.